clux/logule/README.md

 Manipulating these settings should be super easy, as it's most useful during development and debug sessions where time is of the essence.

-Finally, you should be able to get trace/debug messages from a module that's not behaving correctly, without spamming the shit out of people not using logule!
+Finally, you should be able to get trace/debug messages from a module that's not behaving correctly, without spamming people not using logule!

 Logule strives to adhere these goals and beyond that has since 1.0  maintained a stable API.
 Features so far has been greatly improved via issues/pull requests contributions, so please follow this path if there is anything you feel deserves attention.